-

 |

-Coelho Pens Letter to NASEM on Preliminary Framework for Equitable Allocation of COVID-19 VaccineChairman Coelho a personal letter to the National Academies of Sciences, Engineering, and Medicine to amplify the comments submitted by the disability community in response to the Discussion Draft of the Preliminary Framework for Equitable Allocation of COVID-19 Vaccine, commissioned by the Centers for Disease Control and the National Institutes of Health.
+Coelho Pens Letter to NASEM on Preliminary Framework for Equitable Allocation of COVID-19 VaccineChairman Coelho wrote a personal letter to the National Academies of Sciences, Engineering, and Medicine to amplify the comments submitted by the disability community in response to the Discussion Draft of the Preliminary Framework for Equitable Allocation of COVID-19 Vaccine, commissioned by the Centers for Disease Control and the National Institutes of Health.
 He stated, "In my experience as a longtime disability rights advocate and an original of the Americans with Disabilities Act, I view this as a process that is aligned with our mantra of 'Nothing About Us Without Us' and therefore urge you to outreach directly to our disability community as you wrestle with difficult questions related to vaccine allocation even after the comment deadline.”
 He highlighted letters submitted by the Consortium for Citizens with Disabilities, the Association of University Centers on Disabilities, the American Association of People with Disabilities, and Not Dead Yet.

 |